dlmiles/SpinalDoc-RTD/source/SpinalHDL/Data types/bool.rst

    val a, b, c = Bool()

-   // Concatenation of three Bool into a Bits val myBits = a ## b ## c
+   // Concatenation of three Bool into a single Bits(3 bits) type val myBits = a ## b ## c

 MaskedBoolean
 ~~~~~~~~~~~~~